 WordPress.org has been around since 2003 and they've kept improving it on a daily basis.
 The company is fairly big and the community is even bigger.
 In 2016, WordPress.org powers over 25% of the web and you'll see big sites like The New Yorker, TechCrunch, MTV, BBC and Playstation using it for their blogs.

 The platform is free and open-source.
-The only investment involved with a WordPress.org blog is a hosting service, which typically costs $5-10 dollars per month, as well as a domain name.
+The only investment involved with a Worpress.org blog is a hosting service, which typically costs $5-10 dollars per month, as well as domain name.
+There are numerous hosting services that offer auto-install, security and performance features specifically tailored for WordPress.

 We've partnered up with a hosting company named SiteGround, who has given our readers a 60% discount for hosting and a free domain name.
 Click here to claim the deal or here to follow our WordPress.org tutorial.